Sat 3 Mar 2012

 Epson L200 is a low cost multi-function device which is good for bulk printing.
 It offers Printing/Scanning and Copying.
 A similar model L100 is a stand along printer.

 First this model works on Ubuntu 11.04 with these instructions.
 However on Ubuntu 11.10 you require some tweaking.
+Instructions for 12.04 and later.

-First go to Epson Linux Download Center.
+Go to Epson Linux Download Center.

 These instructions work for L100 and L200.

 Download the printer driver.
-For 32-bit systems the file is
+For 32-bit systems the file is:

 It will require some LSB files which it should download on its own.

 Now reboot your system and plug on USB, your printer will get auto-detected and it will install the driver.
-You will not be able to print yet.

 On your browser, type localhost:631 this will bring up cups front end where you need to change a few things.